ndambodavid/journal-moblie-app/backend-service/README.md

 # API Documentation

-- Endpoints are secured using JWT passed in the request cookies
+- Endpoints are secured using JWT passed in the request header (cookies)

 ## User Endpoints